sebascert/cp-book/CONTRIBUTING.md

 ## Formatting

-Always format the sources (markdown and hpp's) before commiting, do so by running:
+Always format the sources (markdown and hpp's) before committing, do so by
+running:

 ```bash
 make format